 There are multiple rounds to the YES application and selection process.
 All applicants are required to take an English proficiency exam, write a proctored essay, complete a YES program application, and participate in group and individual in‐person interviews.
 All finalists are selected on the basis of merit.

-If you would like to learn more about the YES Program and the application process, you can attend the free workshop each Wednesday at 6:00pm.
-To register please fill in the online form.
+If you would like to learn more about the YES Program and the application process, free workshops will be scheduled every week once application are open.

 Students with Disabilities